Syzygianinfern0/Hindi-ASR-Challenge/README.md

 ## Get In Touch With Us!
 We would love to get in touch with you in the following ways:
-- Fastest response over a GitHub Issue [here](https://github.com/Syzygianinfern0/Hindi-ASR-Challenge/issues/new)
+- Open a GitHub Issue [here](https://github.com/Syzygianinfern0/Hindi-ASR-Challenge/issues/new) (Fastest response)
-- Over mail to speechiitm@gmail.com
+- Over mail at speechiitm@gmail.com
-- contact number xxxxxxxx

 **Related Links**:
 - Challenge Website: https://sites.google.com/view/asr-challenge/home